 In 1996, after five great years in O.P., the ‘boys’ decided it was time to expand again.
 Shawnee’s reputation for independence and frontier spirit made it a perfect place for JOHNNY’S in Shawnee, “out West” on 63rd and Pflumm.

 2000s & Beyond: A New Era

 In 2001, the ‘boys’ expanded again with our old friends now invested as our new partners.
 Sean Haydock, Kyle Witherspoon, and David Allen all raised with care at the JOHNNY’S in Lawrence, are now the backbone of JOHNNY’S in Kansas City.
 Our loyal customers in O.P. and Shawnee made us such a success that we opened another location in a “new” area at 135th and Quivira.
 This one had a new twist, Overland Park’s first NONSMOKING SPORTS BAR.

-Just before the year ended in 2002, we added a new location- JOHNNY'S in Prairie Village at 83rd and Mission Road.
+Just before the year ended in 2002, we added a new location- JOHNNY’S in Prairie Village at 83rd and Mission Road.
 Always striving to give our customers more, Rick opened the first PIZZA KITCHEN in Lawrence.
-Manned with a highly researched recipe, we now serve the best pizza in town.
+The pizza recipe was researched well.
+We now proudly serve the best pizza in town.